Complete Weierstrass elliptic function solutions and canonical coordinates for four-wave mixing in nonlinear optical fibres: Numerical validation and implementation

-Figures \ref{fig:A-abs} and \ref{fig:A-phi} show the intensity and phase evolution of the physical field amplitudes $A_j$ in a representative four-wave mixing scenario.
-The values were obtained by using \eqref{eq:u-v-quartic} to calculate $u_j, v_j$, then converting to $A_j, A_j^{*}$ via \eqref{eq:u-v-A}.
-Again, the analytic solutions (lines) match the numerical integration (symbols) throughout the propagation distance.
-The periodic energy exchange between modes visible in Figure \ref{fig:A-abs} is characteristic of phase-matched four-wave mixing, whilst Figure \ref{fig:A-phi} shows the phase evolution dominated by linear propagation with nonlinear contributions visible as regions of high curvature.
+Figure \ref{fig:case2-plot1} shows \textbf{A} (top row) the intensity ($\mathcal{P}_j=\left|A_j\right|^2$), and \textbf{B} (bottom row) phase evolution of the physical field amplitudes $A_j$ in a representative four-wave mixing scenario.
+In this case $A_j, A^*_j$ are used in place of $u_j, v_j$ respectively in \eqref{eq:A-phi-u-v}.
+The analytic solutions are plotted using \eqref{eq:u-v-quartic} to calculate $u_j, v_j$, then converting to $A_j, A_j^{*}$ via \eqref{eq:u-v-A} (dashed lines), and are compared against numerical integration of the original physical FWM system \eqref{eq:fwm-system} (symbols).
+The periodic energy exchange between modes visible in Figure \ref{fig:case2-plot1} \textbf{A} is characteristic of phase-matched four-wave mixing, whilst Figure \ref{fig:case2-plot1} \textbf{B} shows the phase evolution dominated by linear propagation with nonlinear contributions visible as regions of high curvature.
+The initial conditions and physical parameter values used to generate Figure \ref{fig:case2-plot1} are provided in Appendix~\ref{app:case2-params}, Tables~\ref{tab:case2-init}--\ref{tab:case2-overlap-b}.

-These comparisons confirm both the correctness of the analytic solutions and the feasibility of their numerical evaluation using readily available software tools.
+The analytic and numeric solutions are in excellent agreement in all plots.
+These comparisons provide a numerical check of the analytic solutions and demonstrate the feasibility of their numerical evaluation using readily available software tools.